yeti-switch/doc/en/quick-start/quick_start.rst

 **Step 7.
 Test the call**

-At the last step it is necessary to create some :ref:`Payment's <payments>` record for topping up the balance of Account A and test the call (Customer's balance should be greater than *Min balance* value).
+At the last step it is necessary to create some :ref:`Payment <payments>` for topping up the balance of Account A and test the call (Customer's balance should be greater than *Min balance* value).

 .. table:: Example of records filling (only fields that should be changed from default values are shown)
    :widths: auto